SEI-R-2-22/u2_lesson_conditional_rendering/README.md

 - `Fork` and `clone` this repository and `cd` into the new directory
 - Create a new React app with `npx create-react-app conditional-react`
 - `cd` into the new React app and run `npm start` to open your app in the browser
+- Within `src`, create a `components` folder to store components we'll be creating in this lesson

 ## Instructions
 ### Setup